DrYaling/bulket/README.md

     This project is in very early stage, many apis maybe not stable,and game has only limited functions .

-    I will stick on this project(or unreal-rust framework),to learn unreal and find a player way to write(make) game.
+    I will stick on this project(or unreal-rust framework),to learn unreal and find a playsure way to write(make) game.

-    Welcome everyone to give me some advise or make contribution to this demo.
+    Welcome everyone to give me some advise or make contributions to this demo.